robwierzbowski/jekyll-image-tag/readme.md

 #### presets

-Presets contain reusable settings for a Jekyll Img Tag.
+Presets contain reusable settings for a Jekyll Image Tag.

 For example, a `users` preset might set image dimensions, a class, and some metadata attributes needed for all user pictures.
 If the design changes, you can edit the `users` preset and the new settings will apply to every tag that references it.